masm11/contextplayer/README_en.md

 - android.permission.READ_EXTERNAL_STORAGE

-  To access external storage.
+  to access external storage.

 - android.permission.BLUETOOTH

-  To stop playing when you turn off the bluetooth headset.
+  to stop playing when you turn off the bluetooth headset.

 Environments I use:

 - Xperia X Performance (au SOV33)
 - Android 6.0.1

+## Contexts

+The following information is saved as a context.

+  - context name
+  - top folder to play
+  - playing filename
+  - position in the playing filename

 ## Usage

-First, the app requests permission to access external storage.
-You need to grant it.

-You see the main screen.
+Some points which you may not understand by seeing are here:

 - Main screen

-  - Selected context name

-    A "context" has:

-      - the name
-      - the top folder name to play
-      - the name of the playing file
-      - the position in the playing file

-    When you tap the context name, you see the Context List screen.

-  - Playing file information

-    The path, title, and artist of the playing file are displayed.
-    In a file path, the top folder is gray-backed.

-    When you tap this area, you see the Explorer screen.

-  - Seek bar

-    You see the position of the playing file.
-You can slide to seek.

-  - Buttons

-    There are Previous, Play, Pause, and Next buttons.
-    When you tap the Previous button, the play position will back to the head of the playing file if the current position >= 3sec, otherwise to the head of the previous file.

-- Context List screen

-  - List

-    You see the list of the contexts in the order of created time.
-    You can tap one of them to switch to it and to resume playing.
-    You can long tap to edit the context name or to delete one.
+  You can tap the context name and the music information.

-  - Buttons

-    You can create a new context.

 - Explorer screen

-  - path

-    You see the folder path.
-The top folder of the path is gray-backed.

-  - List

-    - Directories

-      You see the directory name.
-You can tap one to go to it, and you can long tap to change the top folder to it.
+  You can long tap a directory to set it as the top directory to play.

-    - Regular files

-      You see the filename, the file type, the title, and the artist.
-      You can tap one to play it.
-If it can't be played, the app will skip it and play the next one.
+  You can long tap the back key to back to the main screen.

-- Play order
+## Play order

 The app lists up all the files under the top folder recursively, and play them in the order of the path.